SAP Datasphere: Automation of Modeling

 Fig. 6: ISR Automation Framework | isr.de

-The Automation Framework is a node.js application that runs locally or on a virtual environment.
-Data models can be created in SAP Datasphere in just a few minutes using the framework and the CLI.
-In addition to the initial creation, an automatic regular synchronization of source and target structures can also be implemented.
+The Automation Framework is a Node.js application that runs either locally or within a virtual environment.
+The creation of data models in SAP Datasphere can be accomplished in minutes using this framework and the CLI.
+Beyond initial setup, an automatic and regular synchronization of source and target structures can also be implemented.

-Below we outline how the framework works together with SAP Datasphere and generates the data models in SAP Datasphere:
+The following section outlines how the framework collaborates with SAP Datasphere to generate data models within SAP Datasphere:

 1) Admin Space

-An Excel file is used to define which source tables are required from which system.
-This file is saved as control table(s) in a dedicated space.
-The control tables specify which remote tables / views are to be created in which spaces in SAP Datasphere.
+From a business perspective, an Excel file is used to define which source tables are required from which system.
+This file is then stored as control table(s) within a dedicated space.
+These control tables specify which remote tables or views are to be created in which spaces within SAP Datasphere.

-The control tables represent the requirement for the Automation Framework.
-OpenSQL access to the Admin Space is used to query which objects are to be created in SAP Datasphere.
+The control tables define the requirements for the Automation Framework.
+By accessing the Admin Space via openSQL, the system queries which objects are to be generated in SAP Datasphere.

-4) Creation of JSON file for the command line interface
+4) Generate JSON file for the Command Line Interface

-Finally, the JSON file is imported into SAP Datasphere via the command line interface and all objects are created.
-Dependencies between Spaces can also be created if, for example, views in a Consumption Space are to point to the remote tables in Ingest Spaces.
+Finally, the JSON file is imported into SAP Datasphere via the Command Line Interface, leading to the creation of all specified objects.
+Furthermore, dependencies between spaces can be established, for instance, when views in a Consumption Space need to reference remote tables located in Ingest Spaces.

-Below you can see a screenshot of the interface in which the necessary information is stored.
+Below is a screenshot from the interface where the necessary information is stored.

 Fig. 8: Screenshot | isr.de